 - 5 or more photos is ideal – provide your customer as much visual information as possible.

 - Show multiple angles like front and back that give customers a good idea of about product features.

-- Since photos are the main product page viewed by the customer consider different ways of using product photos such an infographic with product features or a size chart.
+- Since photos are the main product page viewed by the customer, consider different ways of using product photos.
+For example, an infographic with product features or a size chart.